-Some of the engineers, designers and consultants are shown in the Sitewide Coordination section, including Antieri & Associates, electrical engineers, who need to be fully engaged to complete the electrical system design for Cell 2 to accommodate getting service to the 405 embankment (for signage), as well as completing the design for electrical on Cells 3, 4, and 5 for the CGO project.
-If the street is constructed in this fiscal year, all the utility designs need to be complete so that there are no delays in construction.
-A portion of this cost, \$300,000, was advanced by CGO as part of the extension of their Option Agreement and another 30% would be reimbursed by the Cell 2 developer.
+Some of the engineers, designers and consultants are shown in the Sitewide Coordination section, including Antieri & Associates, electrical designer, were engaged in FY 2023/24 to complete the electrical system design for Cell 2 to accommodate getting service to the 405 embankment (for signage), as well as completing the design for electrical on Cells 3, 4, and 5 for the CGO project.
+Lenardo is anticipated to be constructed in this fiscal year, so all the utility designs need to be complete so that there are no delays in construction.